-At the core of all franchising is the licensing of a trademarked product or service.2 the role of the trademark license depend on the type of franchise system at issue.

-A trademark license is usually the core of a franchise relationship.
-The license to use the trademark is the vehicle for the franchise to become part of a business system with uniform format and quality standards.
-The necessity and
+At the core of all franchising is the licensing of a trademarked product or service.2 A trademark license is usually the core of a franchise relationship.
+The license to use the trademark is the vehicle for the franchisee to become part of a business system with uniform format and quality standards.
+The necessity and the role of the trademark license depend on the type of franchise system at issue.